 Discover hidden rocky gorges

 The sunshine beach holiday enjoyed by some 2 million visitors to the island every year is losing popularity.
-The active visitor is now seeing Cyprus as a cycling and trekking destination and there are specialist companies on the island offering tailor made packages, both guided and self-guided to truly discover the most unspoilt parts of the island.
+The active visitor is now seeing Cyprus as a cycling and trekking destination and there are specialist companies on the island offering tailor made self-guided cycling holidays to truly discover the most unspoilt parts of the island.

 Whatever your reason for coming to the island, you can be sure of a WARM welcome especially in the quiet mountain villages where time seems to have stood still and your coffee will most likely be paid for by one of the locals.